 - small bunch (4 ounces) arugula

 - lemon juice from about 1 lemon

 - Bring a small pot of salted water to a boil.
-Thinly slice the russet potato using a mandoline or very sharp knife, then drop it into the boiling water and cook for 1-2 minutes.
-Drain the water and reserved the "cooked" potato slices.
+Thinly slice the russet potato using a mandoline or very sharp knife, then drop the slices into the boiling water and cook for 1-2 minutes.
+Drain the water, reserving the "cooked" potato slices.

 Clean the mushrooms with a cloth rag, then slice them into about 1/8-to-1/4 inch thick pieces.
 Place a large saute pan over medium-high heat, add a drizzle of olive oil, and once the oil shimmers, add the sliced mushrooms.
 Season with salt and pepper and cook for just 2-3 minutes.
 Remove from the heat and set aside.

 Preheat the oven to 425°F. Place a silpat baking mat or parchment paper on a quarter or half sheet pan.
 Spread the defrosted puff pastry out onto the prepared sheet pan.
 Poke the puff pastry all over with a fork to prevent the dough from rising.

 In a food processor, blend the goat cheese with the creme fraiche and egg until the mixture reaches a spreadable consistency.
 Spread the cheese mixture over the puff pastry, leaving a small rim around the edges of the pastry uncovered, then cover the soft cheese spread with the shredded cheese.
 Decorate the top with the prepared potato slices, another drizzle of olive oil, a dusting of the grated Parmesan cheese, the chopped fresh rosemary, and a sprinkle of Kosher salt.